ifscamkes/camkes_tutorial_manifest/projects/sel4-tutorials/README.md

 # Installation and Usage Instructions

-Set up your machine to to build and run seL4 and CAmkES: https://docs.sel4.systems/projects/buildsystem/host-dependencies.html
+Set up your machine to build and run seL4 and CAmkES: https://docs.sel4.systems/projects/buildsystem/host-dependencies.html

 Browse and download the required git repository available at: https://github.com/ifscamkes